İlhan Erşahin: Bands and albums

-While performing his Saturday brunch sets at Sweet Basil, performing modern jazz, Ersahin attracted the attention of a small independent label in San Francisco called Golden Horn and recorded two albums for them.
+While performing his Saturday brunch sets at Sweet Basil, performing modern jazz, Erşahin attracted the attention of a small independent label in San Francisco called Golden Horn and recorded two albums for them.
 His first record was called "Our Song," (1997) and featured Eddie Henderson, Doug Weiss, Jon Davis and Kenny Wollesen. ("Our Song" was originally released in Turkey as "She Said.")
-Ersahin's second release, "Home," (1998) was a trio album featuring bassist Larry Grenadier and drummer Kenny Wollesen.
+Erşahin's second release, "Home," (1998) was a trio album featuring bassist Larry Grenadier and drummer Kenny Wollesen.
 His sound was described by critics as "post-bop," and he was praised for his original compositions.

-But the cosmopolitan, edgy ambiance of late 1990s New York was re-orienting Ersahin's creativity.
-The year 2000 marked a pivotal shift in his approach to music as he released two albums with a new approach.
+The cosmopolitan, edgy ambiance of late 1990s New York reoriented Erşahin's creativity.
+In 2000, he released two albums with a new approach.
 On "Virgo," he worked with voice and words in a new way, by adding the political hip-hop poet, Saul Williams to the mix of drummer Brian Blade, pianist Jon Davis, bass player Larry Grenadier and Val Jeanty, a vocalist and electronic sample player.
 In late 1990, the first phase of what would become a long-running project, "Wax Poetic," was also released on a deal with Atlantic Records.
-The band had developed playing at Lower East Side after-hours joints, notably the long-running Save the Robots on Avenue B. The first Wax Poetic album showcased Ersahin's new direction, featuring spoken word and trip hop techniques.
+The band had developed playing at Lower East Side after-hours joints, notably the long-running Save the Robots on Avenue B. The first Wax Poetic album showcased Erşahin's new direction, featuring spoken word and trip hop techniques.
 Norah Jones was the band's lead singer for two years and her first released recorded song was "Angels," on Wax Poetic's first self-titled record.
 Initially released on Atlantic Records in 2000, it was re-issued on Nublu Records in 2013.
 Other musicians on that record were Arto Tuncboyaciyan, Marlon Browden, Eddie Henderson, Kurt Rosenwinkel and Guyora Kats.
 Its sound is a snapshot of downtown NYC at that time, and the video features the band in iconic Lower East Side locations such as Tompkins Square Park.